isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 - [Recast Navigation GitHub](https://github.com/recastnavigation/recastnavigation)
 - [Recast Navigation Google Discussions](https://groups.google.com/g/recastnavigation)

-The GitHub issues and Google Discussions are a great resources for learning about the library and getting guidance on common issues.
+The GitHub issues and Google Discussions are great resources for learning about the library and getting guidance on common issues.

 ## Usage